Friday, 1 August 2025

 Here is my step-by-step process:

-To begin, airbrush two thin coats of chipping fluid is usually sufficient, and once fully dry the dust toned paint coat can be airbrushed on.
-You can always add a variation in tone to more coats if you wish.
-This can often look effective if you want to replicate a fresher coat of dust near to wheels or tracks.
-I usually leave the airbrushed dust coats fifteen minutes to dry then dive right in to creating the effect.
-The step can be repeated but agitating the same areas again can lift previous layers if too much water is used.
+Hairspary works well if you to want cover large areas or the whole vehicle whereas chipping fluid out of the airbrush works better if just smaller areas of of the model arecto be worked on.
+To begin, two light coats of either hairspray or chipping fluid is usually sufficient, and once fully dry the dust toned paint coat can be airbrushed on.
+You can always add an additional wetter looking dust or mud tone if you wish.
+This can often look effective if you place it closer to moving parts like wheels or tracks.
+I usually leave the airbrushed dust coats fifteen minutes to dry then dive right in.
+These steps can be repeated but agitating the same areas again and again can lift previous layers if too much water is used.

 No comments: